LuvDaSun/angular-hal/README.md

 	npm test

-you may also run the tests by opening SpecRunner.html
+you may also run the tests by opening SpecRunner.html in your favorite browser!

-Then, help me out by providing me with some unit tests and / or some awsome code!
+Then, help me out by providing me with some unit tests and / or some awesome code!